Kanye West's 'Famous' Producer Reignites Taylor Swift Feud

-Kanye West's 'Famous' Producer Says Taylor Swift Is 'Too Sensitive' About the Song's Lyrics
+Kanye West's 'Famous' Producer Says Taylor Swift Is 'Too Sensitive' About Song's Lyrics

 Havoc of Mobb Deep, who helped produce Kanye West's "Famous" track, is opening up about the controversial song that reignited a years-long feud with Taylor Swift.